shreyasjp/Mock-Test-WebApp/README.md

 Detailed instructions on how to set up and run this project will be provided as development progresses.

-## Contributing (Coming Soon)

-Contributions are welcome!
-Please check back for our contribution guidelines in the future.

 ## Contact

-For questions or feedback, please contact Shreyas at shreyasjayaprakashcr7@gmail.com.
+For questions or feedback, please contact Shreyas Jayaprakash at shreyasjayaprakashcr7@gmail.com.